octabase/fnr-java/README.md

 ---

 It's simple.
-If you give an integer, you get a different integer.
+If you give an integer, you get a encrypted integer.
 This is two-way operation.
-That means, if you give the different integer and you get the original integer.
-The FNR algorithm preserves your data size, no expand or shrink.
+That means, if you give the encrypted integer also you get the original integer.
+The FNR algorithm preserves your data size, no expand, no shrink.
+All operation space limited by key bit length.

-The FNR algorithm is useful for small data types up to 128 bits data.
-FNR Cipher Java library provides some built-in codecs for basic data types encrpytion.
+This method also known as format preserving encryption.
+FNR algorithm is useful for small data types (up to 128 bits) such as credit card or user ids. (https://en.wikipedia.org/wiki/Format-preserving_encryption)

+FNR uses AES-128 internally in each encryption/decryption rounds.
+This library contains optimized and minimal AES-128 pure Java cipher.
+It may be a good choise instead of Java Cryptography Extension.
+This library don't have any dependencies, it fits for Andorid.

+This library provides some built-in codecs for basic data types encryption.

 ----